 Note: The maximum number of absences in a semester is 3.
-During the semester three midterm examinations should be passed.
-Practical course grade
+More than 3 absences invalidate the semester.
+During the semester a midterm exam must be passed.
+Practical exam and practical course grade.
+Final oral exam: questions from two topic groups and identification of an extracted tooth.